-- 1 Click the log out the Speco Remote program. - 2 Click the S to access to the web search mode. - 3 Position the mouse pointer on the Remote Watch logo to see the version of the Speco Remote program. - 4 The DVR information window displays the login information of Speco Remote. - (5) Click the screen format to select the desired display mode.
-When changing the screen format, the selected camera on the current screen will be located in the first cell of the new layout. - 6 Click the camera button to select the camera to be viewed. - Click the to adjust the brightness, contrast, saturation and hue of monitoring image. - 8 Click the 1 to control pan, tilt and zoom of the camera from a remote site. - (9) Click the (a) to control alarm out devices at the remote site.
+- 1 Click the less to log out the Speco Remote program. - 2 Click the S to access to the web search mode. - 3 Position the mouse pointer on the Remote Watch logo to see the version of the Speco Remote program. - 4 The DVR information window displays the login information of Speco Remote.

+- (5) Click the screen format to select the desired display mode.
+When changing the screen format, the selected camera on the current screen will be located in the first cell of the new layout. - 6 Click the camera button to select the camera to be viewed. - 7 Click the 2 to adjust the brightness, contrast, saturation and hue of monitoring image. - 8 Click the to control pan, tilt and zoom of the camera from a remote site. - 9 Click the to control alarm out devices at the remote site.

-- 1 Click the to set up the image drawing mode, OSD display and beep on/off.
-You can adjust the display speed by changing the image drawing mode, select OSD information to be displayed on the screen, and turn the DVR's internal buzzer on and off from a remote site. - 1 Click the do to save the current image as a bitmap or JPEG file format. - (2) Click the (3) to change the setup of the remote DVR.
+- 1 Click the 2 to set up the image drawing mode, OSD display and beep on/off.
+You can adjust the display speed by changing the image drawing mode, select OSD information to be displayed on the screen, and turn the DVR's internal buzzer on and off from a remote site. - 1 Click the do to save the current image as a bitmap or JPEG file format. - 2 Click the 🚮 to change the setup of the remote DVR. - The event status window at the bottom displays a list of events that were detected from the remote site. - Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.